syncfusion-content/uwp-docs/uwp/Calendar/Date-Selection.md

 * Single – Allows selecting any one DateTime
 * Multiple – Allows selecting one or more DateTime
+* MultiRange – Allows selecting multiple ranges of DateTime
+* Range – Allows selecting a range of DateTime
 * None – Does not allow selecting any DateTime

 {% tabs %}